zadarastorage/zadara-terraform/README.md

 - Docker-Swarm-Portainer is a example to deploy a Docker swarm cluster with the Portainer management portal
 - Loadbalancer is a example to deploy a Application Loadblancer with 4 Webserver
 - RKE2 is a example to deploy a full RKE2 Kubernetes Environment with the EKS-D extension
+- K8s is a example to deploy a full native K8s Kubernetes Environment.
+Cluster are created and worker nodes joined